denysdovhan/wtfjs/README.md

 ## `null` is falsy, but not `false`

-Despite the fact that `null` is falsy value, it's not equal to `false`.
+Despite the fact that `null` is a falsy value, it's not equal to `false`.

 ```js
 !!null        // -> false